mozilla/bedrock/docs/funnelcake.md

 expand](https://github.com/mozilla/bedrock/issues/6251).

-We signal to bedrock that we want a funnelcake when linking to the download page by appending the query variable [f]{.title-ref} with a value equal to the funnelcake number being requested.
+We signal to bedrock that we want a funnelcake when linking to the download page by appending the query variable `f` with a value equal to the funnelcake number being requested.

 ``` text